e-pineda/VRBoardGames/README.md

 # VRBoardGames
 To run our program, you must run the computer vision (CV) script and the blender script simultaneously.

-To run the computer vision script, you must be using Python 3.9.
-Next, run the following command to install the necessary libraries: pip install -r requirements. txt
+To run the computer vision script, you MUST be using Python 3.9.
+Next, run the following command to install the necessary libraries:

+pip install -r requirements.txt

 While the packages are being installed, please take the time to prepare your hardware.
 A web camera, piece of paper with a Tic-Tac-Toe grid drawn on it and a writing instrument are all needed.
 Make sure the piece of paper with a Tic-Tac-Toe grid drawn on it is entirely within the vision of the webcamera.
 The only visible object to the webcamera should be the playable board.